shimaore/huge-play/middleware/client/fifo.coffee.md

         debug 'Missing FIFO data'
         return

-* session.fifo.name (string) (optional) The name of the FIFO.
-Defaults to the FIFO index in the doc.number_domain.fifos array.
-It is interpreted within a given number-domain, so different number-domains might have the same FIFO name.

       fifo = @session.fifo

 Build the full fifo name (used inside FreeSwitch) from the short fifo-name and the number-domain.